nata1yp/CharityDAO/README.md

 ## Getting Started
-Create a Ganache Workspace using ***truffle-config.js*** file which is in ***backend*** *Note: If you click the CONTRACTS tab in Ganache window you can view a Contract which is not yet deployed and do not have an address*
+Create a Ganache Workspace using ***truffle-config.js*** file which is in ***backend***
+<br>*Note: If you click the CONTRACTS tab in Ganache window you can view a Contract which is not yet deployed and do not have an address*</br>
-*Note: Always Keep Ganache running while running CharityDAO*
+<br>*Note: Always Keep Ganache running while running CharityDAO*</br>

 Clone repository and open a new Terminal